 In accordance with Act 29, the Commonwealth of Pennsylvania reimburses school districts for at least one-half of contributions made to PSERS.
-The School District recorded reimbursements from the Commonwealth of Pennsylvania approximating \$10.3 million during the current year.
+The School District recorded reimbursements from the Commonwealth of Pennsylvania approximating \$11.6 million during the current year.
+Because the Commonwealth payments are received as a reimbursement, and are not made directly to PSERS, they do not qualify as a special funding situation.